about

 “I do not believe there is one pathway to justice.
 I believe sometimes you have to work within a system to change the system.
 And sometimes you need to tear the whole system down and rebuild it,” says Alison.

 In 2020 Alison founded the NYPD Survivor Support Group, working with survivors to build collective power in their communities.
-The group has supported one another in preparing testimony for City Council meetings, navigating the civil and criminal legal systems, and in June 2022 their relentless incrementalism played a major role in the Department of Justice announcing their investigation into the NYPD Special Victims Division.
+The group has supported one another in preparing testimony for City Council meetings and navigating the civil and criminal legal systems.
+In June 2022 their relentless incrementalism played a major role in the Department of Justice announcing their investigation into the NYPD Special Victims Division.

 Alison worked exhaustively alongside other survivors to pass New York’s Adult Survivors Act (ASA).
 This landmark law opened a lookback window giving survivors the opportunity to file a civil lawsuit against the individual who harmed them or the institution that knowingly covered up the harm.
 The ASA is the law that granted E. Jean Carroll the ability to sue, and win, against Donald Trump.

-Alison has been interviewed about their experiences and work to hold systems accountable across dozens of national news outlets, including the Wall Street Journal, CBS This Morning, New York Magazine’s podcast The Cut on Tuesdays, The Huffington Post, ABC News, Bloomberg, and NBC News.
+Alison has been interviewed about their experiences and systems change work across dozens of national news outlets, including the Wall Street Journal, CBS This Morning, New York Magazine’s podcast The Cut on Tuesdays, The Huffington Post, ABC News, Bloomberg, and NBC News.

-In addition to their advocacy with sexual assault survivors, Alison works in the reproductive health, rights, and justice field.
-They have worked to increase access to abortion and contraception in the US and Latin America and currently serve on the steering committee of the All* Above All Action Fund.
-They previously worked at the National Institute for Reproductive Health, Planned Parenthood of New York City, and served on the board of the New York Abortion Access Fund.
+In addition to their advocacy with sexual assault survivors, Alison’s work also focuses on the reproductive health, rights, and justice field.
+They have worked to increase access to abortion and contraception in the US and Latin America.
+They served on the steering committee of the All* Above All Action Fund for many years and on the board of the New York Abortion Access Fund.
+They previously worked at the National Institute for Reproductive Health and Planned Parenthood of New York City.